 The same can be true of hurts from other people.
 We can choose to keep careful track of them and to catalog every twinge.
 Some of us monitor every slight like I did those bug bites, focussing attention on them, picking at them, scratching at them, and complaining to the world about our catalog of grudges and woe.

 The good news is that unlike the mosquitoes, there’s a cure.
-The cure is this month, the month for apologies and mending broken relationships.
+The cure is the month of Elul, the month for apologies and mending broken relationships.
 When someone comes to me and says, “I’m sorry I never thanked you for that favor” I have the choice to accept the apology.
 If there is something I need to make things right, I can ask for it.
 I don’t have to trust that person again, if they are not trustworthy, but I can still be healed of that bothersome little wound.